pyinstaller/pyinstaller/doc/source/Manual.rst

 unless the ``--noupx`` option was given.
 UPX has been used with |PyInstaller| output often, usually with no problems.

-There was an incompatibility between UPX version 1.9 and earlier, and executables generated by Microsoft Visual Studio (which included some versions of the Python interpreter).
-|PyInstaller| checks for an early version of UPX and issues a warning.
-The current UPX version is at least 3.1 so this warning is unlikely to be seen.

 Using Spec Files
 =================